langochai/langochai/README.md

 <br>

 - A passionate Self-taught Fullstack developer (JS, C# and more).
+- Help people on Stack Overflow daily (yes I don't touch grass very often).
-- Playing Wuthering Waves at spare time.
+- Playing Wuthering Waves and Arknights at spare time (hopefully I can work for their company one day).
 - Currently learning Smart warehouse infrastructure and system.
 - I’m currently open for job opportunity, especially remote job 😉.